outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - applying a specific core interaction function & associated solution automation workflow
           - applying a core interaction function structure as a general static method

-      - apply structures that output info about probabilities of interactions and apply as a info-filtering network structures between original problem input & solution output
+      - apply structures that generate info about probabilities of input-output interactions and apply as info-filtering network structures between original problem input & solution output
         - a trained ai model gives data about probabilities of outputs given inputs
-        - other sources of probability info of outputs for a given input structure (like an intent/context/function) can be generated from pattern & other certainty & uncertainty-resolution structures
+        - other sources of probability info of outputs for a given input structure (like an intent/context/function) can be generated from certainty & uncertainty-resolution structures (like patterns)
-          - example for predicting outputs like occurrence/usage:
+          - example for predicting outputs like occurrence/usage/interaction, as a way of filtering structures for an intent:
             - interactive structures are more likely to be connected in a 'system, integration, or combination' structure
             - structures that follow common patterns or similarities are likelier to occur in structures for common intents
             - simple/efficient structures are likelier to occur in a 'new, stabilized, or optimized system' structure